Wave-Studio/WaveJS/FAQ.md

 ## How does routing work?

 WaveJS now offers a simple built in router using url hashes.
 A router that uses regular routes is planned and will come at a later date

+## How do I view the most recent features
+All recent features are located in our [UPDATES.md file](https://github.com/wave-studio/WaveJS/blob/main/UPDATES.md)